Street Fit Scotland is an organisation created from a clear need, as our founder and CEO Michelle Reilly explains:

 Through this shared experience we are aiming to create a community for Scotland’s homeless population built on positive shared experiences and the relationships formed through our classes.
 This ultimately gives our participants a support network and friendships which reduces social isolation and poor mental health common in the homeless population.

-We value people who have a lived experience and there are opportunities for the participants to inspire others by becoming Peer Champions.
+We value people who have a lived experience giving opportunities for participants to inspire others by becoming Peer Champions.
 Peer Champions are key to the delivery of the SFS service as they have experienced and overcame obstacles in their own lives.
-Peer Champions have added responsibilities at the sessions, and they are someone to look to if the participants need reassurance.
-They cannot be missed as they wear t-shirts with ‘Champion’ written on them.
-We believe that everyone at SFS can be a champion.
-The model we have created alongside participants is that they start as peer-champions then go on to volunteer with us at pace they choose.
-We hope that with the right funding opportunities we can soon offer paid employment our Peer Champions and volunteers.
+They welcome new starts and buddy up with them at their first sessions.
+We recognise that they deserve to be valued for showing support and kindness to everyone.
+They are someone to look to if any new starts need reassurance.
+SFS Champions cannot be missed as they wear SFS hoodies with ‘Champion’ written on them.
+We believe that everyone at SFS can be a will become a champion and champion nominations take place at our AGM’s.
+Peer champions are nominated by the staff and participants can also nominate each other.

 At Street Fit Scotland we are committed to providing a research and community led approach to our services.